Stress Eating: Why We Do It and How to Stop

-- Go for a walk
+- Go for a walk.

-- Call or text a friend
+- Call or text a friend.

-- Read a book
+- Read a book.

-- Drink a full glass of water
+- Drink a full glass of water.

-Old Habits Die Hard
+Old Habits Die Hard – Control Your Food Environment

 Find The Root

-All of the steps thus far are things you can implement right away to help you change your stress response.
-However, the most important thing you can do to reduce eating in response to stress is to improve or remove the stressor(s) and root cause(s) of what’s making you feel like you need food to escape a feeling.
-This is complex and likely requires a deep dive into examining many areas of your life as it’s probably not just one thing that pushed you beyond your capacity to manage your stress.
+All the steps thus far are things you can implement right away to help you change and manage your stress response.
+However, the most important thing you can do is to improve or remove the stressor(s) and root cause(s) of what’s making you feel like you need food to escape a feeling.
+This is complex and likely requires a deep dive into examining many areas of your life.
+It’s probably not just one thing that pushed you beyond your capacity to manage your stress.

-- Increase your awareness of this habit
+- Increase your awareness of this habit.

-- Don’t beat yourself up if you falter
+- Don’t beat yourself up if you falter.

-- Create a list of go-to stress reliever options that support your goals
+- Create a list of go-to stress reliever options that support your goals.

-- Create a supportive food environment at home
+- Create a supportive food environment at home.

 - Most importantly – address the source of stress and determine ways to help improve or remove the root cause.